firecrow/vertebrae-lang/README.md

 ```

 ### core
 This directory handles all central actions like instantiating `head` objects for when a new list of cells is being sent to a `head` object, and associated an `operator` whith that `head`.
+And managing `closure` objects.

 ### operator
 The operator directory contains all the operators that can be assigned to heads for the to handle the cells sent to them.
 These are broken out into individual operations using a struct convention.